thiippal/abulafia/examples/README.md

 ## Setting up projects

-On Toloka, projects are the most abstract entities that may contain multiple pools, which in turn contain assignments for the workers to complete.
+Projects are the most abstract entity on Toloka.
+A project may include multiple pools, which contain assignments for the workers.
 In the YAML configuration file, project settings are configured using the top-level key `projects`.

-Under `projects`, the key `setup` is used to define a public name and a description for the project, which are displayed on the platform for prospective workers.
+Under `projects`, the key `setup` is used to define a public name and a description for the project, which are displayed on the Toloka platform for prospective workers.

 These properties are defined using keys `public_name` and `public_description`, whose values must be strings.